calalty/otb-tech-task/README.md

   - **Comprehensive Documentation**: Storybook acts as living documentation, showcasing all component states.

 ### 🔎 SEO

 I’d focus on components with conditions that render using JavaScript.
 Instead of wrapping the component or HTML element with a condition, I’d adjust the visibility to improve SEO by keeping the content in the HTML but hiding it visually when necessary.

 - **The `Overview` Section**: This is likely vital information for SEO.
 Instead of being wrapped by a JavaScript condition, the visibility condition should be handled through styles, using `opacity` to hide the content visually while keeping it in the HTML for search engines to index.

+### 🗄️ Backend

+I’d decouple some of the logic from the frontend and move it to the backend.
+This includes:

+- **The `setSortResults` Function**:
+  I’d remove the `results` parameter, which currently passes the data every time a different sorting option is clicked, and instead rely on the `currentSort` parameter.
+The backend would handle the sorting by accepting the `currentSort` parameter in a **GET request** (using query parameters, i.e., `?sort=star_rating` or `?sort=price`).
+The backend would then return the sorted results to the frontend.

+  **Why this is beneficial**:

+  - **Improved Performance**: Sorting large datasets on the backend reduces the amount of data that needs to be passed around and processed in the frontend.
+For example, for On the Beach, there would be thousands of hotels.
+Sorting this data on the backend ensures that only the necessary results are sent to the frontend, reducing network load and improving response times.
+  - **Centralised Logic**: By moving the sorting logic to the backend, you centralise and standardise the business logic, making it easier to manage and update.
+You avoid duplicating sorting functionality across multiple frontend components.
+  - **Scalability**: Offloading this task can improve overall performance, especially as the number of hotels and holiday destinations grow.